apache/pulsar/site/docs/latest/deployment/Kubernetes.md

 #### Prometheus

 All Pulsar metrics in Kubernetes are collected by a [Prometheus](https://prometheus.io) instance running inside the cluster.
 Typically, there is no need to access Prometheus directly.
-Instead, you can the [Grafana interface](#grafana) that displays the data stored in Prometheus.
+Instead, you can use the [Grafana interface](#grafana) that displays the data stored in Prometheus.

 #### Grafana